DPDK/dpdk/doc/guides/sample_app_ug/ip_frag.rst

 *   -q NQ is the number of queue (=ports) per lcore (the default is 1)

-To run the example in linuxapp environment with 2 lcores (2,4) over 2 ports(0,2) with 1 RX queue per lcore:
+To run the example in linux environment with 2 lcores (2,4) over 2 ports(0,2) with 1 RX queue per lcore:

 .. code-block:: console